Letter to A Survivor of A Recent Trauma

 Which ones might you want to use more consciously?

 Maybe, with trauma comes a calling.
-Maybe, if we want it to, the experience(s) may give birth to a deeper understanding of life’s joys and sufferings in us.
+Maybe, if we want it to, the experience(s) may lead to a deeper understanding of life’s joys and sufferings in us.
 To more gratitude for the good things.
 Maybe, and if we want it to, it may lead to more loving kindness and compassion towards ourselves and others.
 Even if we need to go through the fires of hatred and rage to get there.
 Trauma might give us new purpose in life.
 As Thich Nath Hanh said: “In the ash of suffering, a phoenix can be born.”
-Can we invite such a phoenix inside in our lives, now?
-What would your phoenix look like?
+Can we invite such a phoenix inside ourselves into our lives, now?
+What might your phoenix look like?
+It might reveal itself in time...

 A final note: If you have a contemplative practice, such as prayer or meditation, please expect to get often taken away by body sensations, emotions, and thoughts of all kinds pertaining to the traumatic event, during your practice.
 Please don’t see that as a problem.
 Please don’t think something is wrong with you, or that you can’t meditate or pray anymore.
 This is simply what happens, and, actually, as you literally sit with all the inner chaos, your “Window of Tolerance” (Dan Siegel) widens.
 So, let it come, let it be, let it get you, say “hello” to the storm inside, over and over, coming back to the object of your practice naturally whenever you do, and finding yourself riding the winds and the waves, with more and more ease and trust in yourself and this process of integration.